 Things to Do in Fredericksburg

 Residents enjoy big-city amenities tempered by colonial charm.
-From a local dog park where Fido can romp off-leash to a farmer's market at Hurkamp Park that runs throughout the year, you'll find much to do within city limits.
-Meander through Fredericksburg's downtown to enjoy art galleries, specialty shops, studios and restaurants.
+From a local dog park where your furry friend can romp off-leash to a farmer's market that runs throughout the year at Hurkamp Park, you'll find much to do within city limits.
+Meander through Fredericksburg's downtown to enjoy art galleries, specialty shops, studios, and restaurants.
 Whether you want to celebrate a special night at a fine dining restaurant or throw back a pint after work in an historic tavern, you'll find dozens of eateries to fit the bill.

 Neighborhoods in Fredricksburg

-Fredericksburg, Virginia, comprises roughly two dozen neighborhoods ranging from upscale to affordable.
+Fredericksburg, Virginia, comprises roughly two dozen neighborhoods ranging from affordable to upscale.
 Historic homes for sale in Fredericksburg city center are among the more pricey Fredericksburg real estate.
 Remodeled row houses and single family residences range in size from studios to four bedrooms, with most built before 1939.
-Approximately 20 percent of residents in the city center neighborhood walk or ride a bike to work.
-Other exclusive neighborhoods lie on the northwestern part of the city and include the Chancellorville, Storck, Hartwood and Fall neighborhoods.
-The most affordable neighborhoods include Four Mile Fork, Five Mile Fork and Leavells, where you'll find modern apartments and single family homes up to four bedrooms in size.
-Throughout, the city's schools are top-notch; you'll find several award-winning educational institutions in the area, including Chancellor Elementary School, Conway Elementary School and Freedom Middle School.
+A fair amount of residents living in the city center neighborhood walk or ride a bike to work.
+Other exclusive neighborhoods lie on the northwestern part of the city and include the Chancellorville, Storck, Hartwood, and Fall neighborhoods.
+The most affordable neighborhoods include Four Mile Fork, Five Mile Fork, and Leavells, where you'll find modern apartments and single family homes up to four bedrooms in size.
+Throughout, the city's schools are top-notch; you'll find several award-winning educational institutions in the area, including Chancellor Elementary School, Conway Elementary School, and Freedom Middle School.